omegaui/tiny_chat_server_core/README.md

 ## Launching
 Simply launch `internal/server.dart` to start the server.

-And later on for connections create instances of `client.dart`:
+And later on for connections create instances of `Client` from `client.dart`:
 ```dart

 import '../bin/data/user.dart';